 The Anthurium likes its soil to slightly dry out between drenchings.
 Soak the soil thoroughly and wait for the water to drain through, then empty any excess water sitting in the saucer to avoid root rot.
 Allow the top 3-5cm of soil to dry out before watering again.

 Tip: the top of the soil may look dry but it can be wet beneath, so before watering your plant, dip your finger into the soil to feel the level of moisture.
-If it feels soggy, wait for another day or two.
+If it feels soggy, wait for a few days and check again.

 Temperature & Humidity